UsamaIsrarDev/introduction-to-software-engineering/foundation-of-software-engineering/introduction-to-software-engineering/03_step.md

 ## Causes of Software Crisis

-### Lack of Proper Methodology
-Projects had no defined process (like SDLC), leading to chaos and miscommunication.
+- __Lack of Proper Methodology__ : Projects had no defined process (like SDLC), leading to chaos and miscommunication.

-### Increasing Complexity
-Large programs were difficult to manage and understand.
+- __Increasing Complexity__ : Large programs were difficult to manage and understand.

-### Poor Project Management
-No time estimation, unclear roles, lack of coordination.
+- __Poor Project Management__ : No time estimation, unclear roles, lack of coordination.

-### Unclear Requirements
-User needs were often unknown or constantly changing.
+- __Unclear Requirements__ : User needs were often unknown or constantly changing.

-### Low Reliability
-Software crashed, gave wrong outputs, or failed in critical systems.
+- __Low Reliability__ : Software crashed, gave wrong outputs, or failed in critical systems.

-### Poor Maintenance
-Updating or fixing software was expensive and difficult.
+- __Poor Maintenance__ : Updating or fixing software was expensive and difficult.

-### Lack of Skilled Developers
-Few professionals understood large system design.
+- __Lack of Skilled Developers__ : Few professionals understood large system design.

 ---